haveno-dex/haveno-docs/docs/the-project/payment_methods/Paysera.md

 Paysera is an established multi-currency payment service that provides users with the option to trade in multiple currencies instantly for low fees with the functionality of a mobile and banking app.

-**Contents:**

-- 1 Where can I find out more about Paysera?
-- 2 What countries are available for Paysera?
-- 3 What currencies are available for Paysera?
-- 4 What is the maximum trading duration for Paysera?
-- 5 What is the maximum XMR limit for an Paysera trade?
-- 6 Is Paysera a payment method that can be signed?
-- 7 How do I set up a Paysera account?
-- 8 How do I add Paysera as a payment method in Haveno?
-- 9 How do I buy XMR with my Paysera account?
-- 10 How do I sell XMR with my Paysera account?
-- 11 Are there any limits for me to be aware of when using my Paysera account?
-- 12 Are there any fees for me to be aware of when using my Paysera account?
-- 13 How does dispute resolution when trading with Paysera?

 #### Where can I find out more about Paysera?

 Here is a list of Paysera resources: